seungkilee-cs/Newsum/README.md

 - [x] Construct Article object from scraped data and send it to nodejs backend
 - [x] Send article text to summarizer for bullet point summary
 - [x] Receive the summary bullet points from the summarizer to put into the article object -> May benefit from separate Main to call and construct object, while leaving the logics for handling scraping and summarizing modular.
+- [ ] Server Architecture to host the scraped data
-- [ ] Cache the article objects based on url, so we don't make calls to API more than once (per day?)
+- [ ] App makes calls to Server instead of the API

 ### Backend Module
 - Create article object to handle the text, image and other metadata to tie the summary to.